-We Oppose The Santa Cruz Rent Control Initiative
+We Oppose the Santa Cruz Rent Control Measure M

-The local Santa Cruz Rent Control and Tenant Protection Initiative has three major parts:
+The Santa Cruz Rent Control and Tenant Protection Act, November 2018 Measure M, has three major parts:

-- New laws restricting rights for every property in the city including single family homes, condos, duplexes and ADUs.
+New laws restricting rights for nearly every property in the city including single-family homes, condos, and ADUs.

-- Creation of a new Rent Board bureaucracy costing millions paid for by both the city and new taxes on rentals.
+Creation of a new Rent Board bureaucracy costing millions paid for by both the City General Fund and new rental fees.

-- For some apartments a limit on rent increases to the Consumer Price Index change per year.
+For some apartments, an annual limit on rent increases tied to the Consumer Price Index change.

 The vast majority.
-No rent decreases.
-Dramatically fewer rentals will be available and gentrification accelerated.
-Average homeowners face new restrictions limiting whom they can rent to, and for how long.
-Housing providers will no longer be able to take significant action to manage extra-large households, disabled vehicles, excessive noise, traffic, or even drug-dealing.
-Overall rent costs will increase due to scarcity.
+Dramatically fewer rentals will be available and gentrification will be accelerated.
+The end-date of rental contracts will be null and void for both leases and month-to-month agreements.
+Ordinary homeowners can lose control over their own homes.
+Neighborhoods will be damaged, since housing providers will no longer be able to take significant action to manage extra-large households, disabled vehicles, excessive noise, traffic, or even drug-dealing.
+Overall rents will climb higher due to scarcity.
 Homelessness will increase.
-The character of neighborhoods will never be the same.
+The quality of neighborhoods will degrade.

 Who Wins With the Initiative?

-Those who today are in an older apartment and plan to stay for the long term.
-This is a minority of rental units and this groups size will go down every year.
+Those who today are in an apartment built before 1995 and plan to stay in that same apartment for the rest of their lives.
+This is a small minority of rental units and this group's size will decrease every year when people move.

 “As someone working hard to greatly increase the amount of new affordable housing we create in Santa Cruz, I am saddened that the specific rent control measure being pursued in Santa Cruz is one that would prevent new rental housing from being built.
 We absolutely need to vote this measure down." - Sibley Simon, President, New Way Homes